-I’ve seen this happen in hospitals – nurses and other front line staff are GRATEFUL that attention is being paid to their workflow and the support systems that often provide lousy support.
-Workers (healthcare professionals) benefit from this especially when they are engaged in their own standardized work develop and they’re engaged in kaizen.
+I've seen this happen in hospitals – nurses and other front-line staff are GRATEFUL that attention is paid to their workflow and the support systems that often provide lousy support.
+Workers (healthcare professionals) benefit from this, especially when they are engaged in their own standardized work development and they're engaged in kaizen.
 Remember, Ohno wrote that people must write their own standardized work…

 I've read that when there were problems, he didn't blame the workers, he blamed the processes.

 Yes.
 It is not the workers you blame, it is the management.

 Again, this is very reminiscent of Dr. Deming's teaching.